-Once the connection is made the ZERO TRANSDUCER window opens (Figure 8).
 Allow the transducer to cool to ambient groundwater temperature in the well for at least 3 to 5 minutes.
-Then gently raise the transducer above the water level (voltage readout drops and then stabilizes) and click on the CONTINUE icon and the transducer will be zeroed.
+Then gently raise the transducer above the water level (voltage readout drops and then stabilizes) and click on the SET ZERO VALUE icon (Figure 9) and the transducer will be zeroed.
 Some fluctuation in the last couple of digits on the transducer readout is expected while zeroing, especially for higher frequency settings (e.g. 10Hz).
 Zeroing the transducer at atmospheric pressure lets the operator know how deep the transducer is below the water level in the well prior to testing and between tests.
 If you want to keep the previous zero level you can choose to BYPASS the zero function (recommend re-zeroing after moving to a new location).
 Now lower the transducer below the water level to the desired depth for slug testing.
 Usually the transducer is set at about 6 ft (2 m) below the water level for slug testing.
-Initial head values of greater than 5 ft (1.5 m) are usually not required for slug testing and larger head values may cause some errors of measurement in fast or oscillatory recovering wells.
+Initial head values of greater than 5 ft (1.5 m) are usually not required for slug testing and larger head values may cause some errors of measurement in fast or oscillatory responding (underdamped) wells.
 Smaller initial head values are usually preferred.